syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 SyncfusionSegmentedItemDisabledForeground
 </td>
 <td>
-Used to set the foreground of the disabled item.
+Used to set the foreground color of the disabled item.
 </td>
 </tr>
 </table>